cibi29/Weekly-Status-Update/README.md

 * Word embeddings trained on Wikipedia using FastText were released recently by Facebook
 * FastText Word Embeddings for Arabic were trained on the Arabic wikipedia corpus - vocabulary size = 610978

+## Week 3
+* Ran a pretrained German to English OpenNMT model.
+This does not seem viable for the following reasons -
+1. Many of the words encountered at test time are marked as unknown as they haven't been encountered during training time.
+2. Translations take approximately 40 minutes for every 750 sentences - (approximately 7000 words).
+3. Training the model again would require huge resources as well as time.
+* Therefore queried Google Translate with German Corpus of Patent Information and obtained the following results -